ThomasBittner1/KangarooDocumentation/kangaroo/docs/python.md

 # Custom Limbs
 Writing your own puppet limbs is where things get very advanced, therefore a decent python level is required.
 Start by creating an empy folder, and declare it with the Environment Variable **KANGAROO_EXTRALIMBS_PATH**.
-Copy/paste one of the existing limbs from the *kangarooLimbs* folder of your Kangaroo installation in to that new folder.
+Then copy/paste one of the existing limbs from the *kangarooLimbs* folder of your Kangaroo installation in to that new folder.
 Simplest one to start with is probably *singleTransform*.

 The attributes that you see in the Puppet tool on the right side are all either just the function parameters of the *\_\_init\_\_()* function or the feature functions (*feature_fk()* in this case)